 - for all the pathologies already listed and present in their most severe form

 The deniers indicate the size (diameter) of the yarn used to weave the stockings and tights.
-The lower the denier the more the tights are light and sheer.
-The higher the denier the more compact, strong and resistant is the fabric, making the tights less sheer.
+The lower the denier the more light/sheer the tights are.
+The higher the denier the more compact, strong and resistant the fabric, making the tights less sheer (more opaque).